khuan86/khuan86.github.io/_portfolio/07_hipages-campaign.md

 {% include gallery %}

 ## Problem
 The Pay Per Lead system would give you an id from when you signed up, so the first customer would be assigned the number 1, second customer 2 etc. The lower their number, the higher they would appear in the search results (on the right hand side, similar to Google Adwords).
-This was a good way to keep customers loyal, but it wasn't very feasible in terms of aquiring new customers as there wasn't any incentives for them.
+This was a good way to keep customers loyal, but it wasn't very feasible in terms of aquiring new customers as there weren't any incentives for them to join up, only to appear at the bottom of the list!

-After many discussions with the product managers and CEO, we identified that the processes for setting up a campaign on our site was tedious and manual.
+After some discussion with the product managers and CEO, we identified that the processes for setting up a campaign on our site was tedious and involved a lot of "manual labour".
 We relied heavily on our account managers to set everything up as well as our customer service and graphic design team to maintain it.
-An example of how tedius the work was for our account managers, was entering each and every postcode the client wanted to advertise for!
+An example of how tedious the work was for our account managers, was entering each and every postcode the client wanted to advertise for!
 We definately did not want the same process for our clients.

 ## Approach
 After meeting with the account managers and learning about their work & processes, we took to the whiteboard to quickly brainstorm ideas and draw some really quick mock ups.
 After having more of an idea about the project, I started to flesh out my ideas on paper and then eventually drafted some wireframes on Axure.
 Speaking to product managers and account managers throughout the process to make sure I was heading in the right direction.